for American Protégé e-mails

 |Intermediate||14 – 17|

 |College students and professionals||18 and older|

-Winners will perform at Weill Recital Hall at Carnegie Hall in New York City in March and April of 2019 on the dates to be announced.
+Winners will perform at Weill Recital Hall at Carnegie Hall in New York City in December 2019 and in March and April of 2020 on the dates to be announced.

 $300 Scholarship, Judges’ Favorite Award Trophy, Judges’ Distinction Award Trophy and other Special Awards may be granted based on the judges recommendations.